N8 Policing Research Partnership

 On Tuesday 9th May the Public Engagement Strand of the N8 Policing Research Partnership hosted a “Police-Community Engagement Showcase” event in Leeds.
 The event wasan opportunity for policing practitioners and researchers to showcase innovation, experimentation and good practice in police-community engagement and to meet other police officers and staff, and researchers, who are interested in community engagement.
 Attendees at this event have also been invited to engage with the N8 PRP Public Engagement Strategic Network.

-Documents/Presentations from the event can be found on the N8 PRP Public Engagement Working Group Hub.
+Documents/Presentations from the event can be found on the recently launched N8 PRP Public Engagement Working Group Hub:

 Public Engagement (PE) Collaborative Seminar